 Signing a contract includes arrangements for formally accepting a tender, if this is covered in the CPRs.
+Appropriate authority for signing must be provided by an Officer.

 Specification is the descriptive document(s) as prepared by the Council Officer, detailing the requirements required from the provider in delivering the Works, Supplies or Services.